exosphere-project/exosphere/README.md

 ### Basics

 - Exosphere uses [elm-ui](https://github.com/mdgriffith/elm-ui) for UI layout and styling.
 Where we can, we avoid defining HTML and CSS manually.
-- Exosphere also uses parts of the experimental [elm-style-framework](https://github.com/lucamug/elm-style-framework), which is consumed as a git submodule rather than an Elm package (because of <https://github.com/lucamug/elm-style-framework/issues/7>).
+- Exosphere also consumes some [elm-ui-widgets](https://package.elm-lang.org/packages/Orasund/elm-ui-widgets/latest/)
 - Exosphere also uses app-specific elm-ui "widgets", see `src/Widgets`.
-Some of these are extended/modified elm-style-framework widgets, and some are unique to Exosphere.
-We are moving toward using these re-usable widgets as the basis of our UI.

 ### Style Guide

-- You can view a rendering of all the widgets included in elm-style-framework here: <http://guupa.com/elm-style-framework/framework.html>
-  - Note that Exosphere overrides default colors in elm-style-framework, so the colors in this demo will not match up exactly what you will see in Exosphere or its style guide.
-- There is also an Exosphere "style guide" demonstrating use of Exosphere's custom widgets, some of which are modified widgets from elm-style-framework.
+- There is an Exosphere "style guide" demonstrating use of Exosphere's custom widgets.

 You can launch a live-updating Exosphere style guide by doing the following:
 - Run `npm run live-style-guide`